conraid/blank-required-plugins/README.md

 ## Note ##

-This plugin is for my personal use.
+This plugin is for my personal use and testing library.
+You get a similar result with mu-plugins or "favorites" in the wordpress.org plugin list.